shyamasndr/multitenant-saas-guidance/docs/08-web-api.md

 ## Getting an access token

 Before calling the web API, the web application must get an access token from Azure AD.
-In a .NET application, use the [Azure AD Authentication Library (ADAL) for .NET](https://msdn.microsoft.com/en-us/library/azure/jj573266.aspx).
+In a .NET application, use the [Azure AD Authentication Library (ADAL) for .NET][ADAL].

-The following code gets the access token, using delegated user identity.
+The following code calls ADAL to get an access token, using delegated user identity.
 This code requires the OAuth 2 access code, which the application gets during authentication.

     string authority = "https://login.microsoftonline.com/" + tenantID
     string resourceID = "https://tailspin.onmicrosoft.com/survey.webapi" // App ID URI
     ClientCredential credential = new ClientCredential(clientId, clientSecret);
-    AuthenticationContext authContext = new AuthenticationContext(authority, tokenCache);
+    AuthenticationContext context = new AuthenticationContext(authority, tokenCache);
     AuthenticationResult authResult = await authContext.AcquireTokenByAuthorizationCodeAsync(
         authorizationCode, new Uri(redirectUri), credential, resourceID);